JulianConneely/Programming-and-Scripting-Project--Spring-2018/README.md

 # Project Plan
 Incremental tasks checklist to be completed on the way to project completion
 - [x] Research background information about the data set and write a summary of it
-- [ ] Keep a list of references used in completing the project
+- [x] Keep a list of references used in completing the project
+- [x] Download the data set and write some Python code to investigate it
-- [ ] Download the data set and write some Python code to investigate it
+- [x] Download the data set and write some Python code to investigate it
-- [ ] Summarise the data set using a Python script e.g. calculating the maximum, minimum and mean of each column of the data set
+- [x] Summarise the data set using a Python script e.g. calculating the maximum, minimum and mean of each column of the data set
-- [ ] Write a summary of investigations
+- [x] Write a summary of investigations
-- [ ] Include supporting tables and graphics as necessary
+- [x] Include supporting tables and graphics as necessary

 # Background and Summary of the Data Set